 - How often, when, and how should I take soil samples for soybean cyst nematode counts to help make management decisions?

 In addition, the Nematology Lab provides SCN HG Type test.
 Soil samples for HG Type test should be sent to the SROC with the Soybean Cyst Nematode HG Type Soil Sample Submission Form (pdf).
-More information about HG Type can be found in the following chapters in the Management Guide:
+More information about HG Type can be found in the following chapters in the Soybean Cyst Nematode Management Guide (pdf):

 Procedures for Taking Nematode Soil Samples